rezgi/onna/README.md

 - add a full riff counter to trigger events that span on multiple measures _* done, not very elegant, maybe add it into Tempo class_
 - set the music and tempo in project _* done, triggered with buttons and layers wait for next measure to start._
 -
-- make filled blocs with collisionShape
+- make filled blocs with collisionShape _* done with custom parameters but doesn't work when duplicating it to another scene_
-- make blocs movements triggered by tempo data
+- make blocs movements triggered by tempo data _ *done, need refactoring_
-- or make areas to reach to trigger new layers of music and level (unlocking bass for example, which adds other blocs that allow to progress further)
+- make areas to reach to trigger new layers of music and level _* done_ -
--
-- experiment movement with animationPlayer
+- experiment more detailed bloc movements with animationPlayer
+- need a reach parameter
 - check how to apply tempo data to animationPlayer animation
-- use animationPlayer for bloc behaviors
-- make different bloc behaviours for playtest
+- make different bloc behaviours
 -
-- try player stick to platform (move_and_slide_with_snap)
+- try player stick to platform (move_and_slide_with_snap) _* WIP, doesn't work_
-- try player stick to ceilings
-- try player that moves like blocs but on user input
-- try player movement/input in sync with tempo
 - test game mechanic

 ---